ravindudinushan/Aora-React-Native-App/README.md

 ```
 **Installation**

-Install the project dependencies using npm:
+Install the project dependencies using npm :

 ```bash
 npm install